Def Leppard’s X album was released on July 30, 2002.

 - Fans who accept and appreciate any new Def Leppard album (though they’ll admit some albums miss the mark, yet don’t fault the band for trying something different).

-- Fans who feel let down and disappointed when a Def Leppard album doesn’t sound like On Through The Night or High ‘n’ Dry, Pyromania or Hysteria, or is way too poppy and borders on adult contemporary.
+- Fans who feel let down and disappointed when a Def Leppard album doesn’t sound like (a) On Through The Night or High ‘n’ Dry, (b) Pyromania or Hysteria, or (c) is way too poppy and borders on adult contemporary.

 The year was 2002.
-It had been 3 years since Euphoria, an album that admittedly was made in the same vein as Hysteria.
-(Some considered Euphoria to be the final piece in the Pyromania/Hysteria massive album production trilogy — most notably the band’s record company — dismissing Adrenalize as if it never happened.)
+It had been 3 years since Euphoria, an album admittedly made in the same vein as Hysteria.
+(The band’s record company even considered Euphoria the final piece in the Def Leppard trilogy of massive album productions, the successor to Pyromania and Hysteria, overlooking Adrenalize altogether.)

 So what was the band to do?

-Release another album like Slang, which ventured into a completely different creative direction (and sacrificed commercial success in the process)?
-Or maybe attempt a much more raw, harder sounding album like High ‘n’ Dry?
+Release another Slang-like album and venture into a completely different musical direction again, and likely sacrificing commercial viability in the process?
+Or maybe attempt a more raw, harder-sounding album, harkening back to the days of High ‘n’ Dry or Pyromania?

-But no matter which option fans might have preferred, the band wasn’t looking to repeat previous efforts, or as they put it, rip themselves off.
+But no matter which selection fans might have preferred, the band wasn’t looking to repeat previous efforts.

 “We desperately tried to do that,” he says with a laugh.
 “With ‘Promises,’ I made the riff in the same key as ‘Armageddon It’ and ‘Photograph.’
 It’s basically a rip-off.
 If another band was to do that to us, we’d go ‘Jesus Christ, let’s sue them.’
 But no one noticed.”

-Not only was X a unique album, it suffered an unnecessary fate for a variety of EXTERNAL reasons.
+X was a unique album but it suffered an unfortunate commercial fate due to a variety of external reasons.

 Do You Wanna Get… X‘ed?

-The music industry was still in flux, and Def Leppard was no longer the radio or chart powerhouse they used to be.
+Going with another Adrenalize or Euphoria-type album wouldn’t have worked very well in 2002.
+The music industry was still in flux, and the band was no longer the radio or chart powerhouse it used to be.

-For example, the week X debuted on the Billboard album charts, top positions were held by Bruce Springsteen, Nelly, Linkin Park, Eminem, Avril Lavigne, and so on — the days of Guns N’ Roses, Van Halen, and Poison battling it out and ruling the charts were long gone.
+For example, the week X debuted on the Billboard album charts, top positions were held by Bruce Springsteen, Nelly, Linkin Park, Eminem, Avril Lavigne, and so on — the days of Guns N’ Roses, Van Halen, and Poison ruling the charts and battling for a top spot were long gone.

-So for Def Leppard to return to the public eye in 2002 with a song like “Let’s Get Rocked” or “Make Love Like A Man” would have satisfied some, but done damage to the band’s brand — creatively and commercially.
+So, for Def Leppard to return to the public eye in 2002 with a song like “Let’s Get Rocked” or “Make Love Like A Man” would have satisfied some fans, but also would have done damage to the band’s brand — creatively and commercially.

 In recent years, Joe Elliott commented on how he felt about bringing in outside songwriters for the X album:

-Don’t overlook this point: The idea here is to bring in outside songwriters who are “hitmakers.”
-They are hired because they have a track record of writing songs for acts and “churning out” chart-topping hits.
+Clearly, the idea pitched to the band was to bring in outside songwriters who are “hitmakers,” who have a track record of writing songs for artists in need and “churning out” chart-topping hits.

-There’s nothing wrong with that, and no disrespect is intended, but it also shows the amount of faith Def Leppard’s record company had in the band at this time.
-Though subtle, the message to them was loud and clear: Def Leppard was no longer capable of putting out an album of hit songs on their own.
+There’s nothing wrong with that, but it goes to show the amount of faith Def Leppard’s record company had in the band in the early 2000s.
+Though subtle, the message being given to the band was loud and clear: Def Leppard was no longer capable of putting out an album of hit songs on their own.

-Even though Joe took a more diplomatic route, saying the band considered outside songwriters more of an experiment, and that the songs that resulted were in the spirit of one of his favorite bands, Cheap Trick, he still ends with:
+And even though Joe took a more diplomatic route, saying the band considered outside songwriters more of an “experiment,” and that the songs that resulted were in the spirit of one of his favorite bands, Cheap Trick, the way he ended his comment is quite telling:

 “…I think the stuff we wrote on our own has the real flavor of what Def Leppard is.”

-The irony in all this is none of the tracks written by/with outside songwriters resulted in a “hit” song.
+The irony in all this is none of the tracks written by or with the outside songwriters resulted in a “hit” song for the X album.

-But Def Leppard’s X album did indeed have something working against it which hurt any chance the album had at commercial success: a release strategy that lacked…a release strategy.
+But Def Leppard’s X album did indeed have something working against it that hurt its chances of commercial success: a release strategy that lacked…a release strategy.

 Def Leppard’s X Release Strategy…Or Lack Thereof